 - the criterion (whatever it is) is applied similarly to all staff in a similar situation

-If you believe that the business will in future benefit from the experience and loyalty of your longer-serving employees, it may therefore be both reasonable and lawful to allow them the pick of the holiday dates.
-If, however, you allow one group of long-serving employees the pick of the holiday dates, but insist that other equally long-serving employees must vie with everyone else on a first-come, first-served basis, you might well fall foul of the legislation.
+If you believe that the business will benefit from the experience and loyalty of your longer-serving employees, it may therefore be both reasonable and lawful to allow them the pick of the holiday dates.
+If, however, you allow one group of long-serving employees the pick of the holiday dates, but insist that other equally long-serving employees must vie with everyone else on a first-come, first-served basis, you may well fall foul of the legislation.

 26. What is 'objective justification'?

 Objective justification is what you need to show, if you want to stay within the law while treating people differently on grounds of age, unless you can claim: